ahmed-ghaf-404/XTERN-APPLICATION/README.md

+*Last Edited: 10/20/2021*

 # Xtern-Work-Sample-Assesment
-This repository contains my solution for XTERN Work Sample Assessment for summer 2022.
+This repository contains my solution for XTERN Work Sample Assessment for summer 2022:
+Important files:
+**Generated dataset** in the Dataset directory/folder **10 weeks of events**: A sample schedule for events in the span of 10 weeks **Python code** under the name *dataset_generator.py* that generated the dataset

+P.S.
+The code is yet to be documented properly and optimized for best performance

 # Objective
 Main Goal: Generate a dataset to help you find the most convenient coworking places out of 5 potential locations.